Theology of John Calvin: Controversies

 Joachim Westphal disagreed with Calvin's theology on the eucharist.

 Calvin's theology was not without controversy.
-Pierre Caroli, a Protestant minister in Lausanne accused Calvin, as well as Viret and Farel, of Arianism in 1536.
+Pierre Caroli, a Protestant minister in Lausanne accused Calvin, as well as Pierre Viret and William Farel, of Arianism in 1536.
 Calvin defended his beliefs on the Trinity in Confessio de Trinitate propter calumnias P. Caroli.
 In 1551 Jérôme-Hermès Bolsec, a physician in Geneva, attacked Calvin's doctrine of predestination and accused him of making God the author of sin.
 Bolsec was banished from the city, and after Calvin's death, he wrote a biography which severely maligned Calvin's character.
 In the following year, Joachim Westphal, a Gnesio-Lutheran pastor in Hamburg, condemned Calvin and Zwingli as heretics in denying the eucharistic doctrine of the union of Christ's body with the elements.
 Calvin's Defensio sanae et orthodoxae doctrinae de sacramentis (A Defense of the Sober and Orthodox Doctrine of the Sacrament) was his response in 1555.
 In 1556 Justus Velsius, a Dutch dissident, held a public disputation with Calvin during his visit to Frankfurt, in which Velsius defended free will against Calvin's doctrine of predestination.
-Following the execution of Servetus, a close associate of Calvin, Sebastian Castellio, broke with him on the issue of the treatment of heretics.
+Following Calvin's denunciation of Michael Servetus and the subsequent execution of Servetus for heresy in 1553, a close associate of Calvin, Sebastian Castellio, broke with him on the issue of the treatment of heretics.
 In Castellio's Treatise on Heretics (1554), he argued for a focus on Christ's moral teachings in place of the vanity of theology, and he afterward developed a theory of tolerance based on biblical principles.